itistamtran/cpp-cs4200-artificial-intelligence-fall25/asgn2-chess-game/README.md

 ## Overview

-The goal of this project is to replace traditional chess engines handcrafted evaluation functions with a learned model that predicts position strength directly from board state representations.
+The goal of this project is to replace the handcrafted evaluation functions of traditional chess engines with a neural network that learns to predict position strength directly from the board state.

 - **Input:** Chess board state in FEN format
 - **Output:** Evaluation score (normalized and in centipawns)